themejuice/tj/README.md

 [View our contributing guidelines to get started!](#contributing)

 ## What is it?
-Theme Juice (`tj`) is a command line utility for modern WordPress development.
-It allows you to scaffold out a Vagrant development environment in seconds (using an Apache fork of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) called [VVV-Apache](https://github.com/ericmann/vvv-apache.git) as the VM), and generate/manage an unlimited number of development projects.
-It also helps you manage dependencies and build tools, and can even handle your deployments.
+Theme Juice (`tj`) is a command line utility that allows you to generate, manage and deploy new local WordPress development applications in seconds using Vagrant, utilizing an Apache fork of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) called [VVV-Apache](https://github.com/ericmann/vvv-apache.git) as the virtual machine.

 ## Requirements
 **`tj` requires [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) to be able to create virtual machines for local development.
 Please download and install both of these before getting started.**